(Public Website)

-is dedicated to Don Bosco’s method of education interpreted for teachers, parents and youth leaders of all faiths.
-It was created in 2009 chiefly for a South Asian audience and contains English resources for further information and study.
-For books and articles on the DBWAY visit: https://unisal.academia.edu/PeterGonsalves
+DBWAY is Don Bosco’s method of education interpreted for teachers, parents and youth leaders of all faiths.
+The site was created in 2009 chiefly for a South Asian audience and contained English resources for further information and study on Salesian themes.
+Those eager to understand the DBWAY may download the manual in pdf format here.

 (A members only website- now defunct but available as a pdf file)